-Topic Preparers Users Other EFRAG Secretariat Orientation Conclusion FIELD TEST Both preparers and users mentione online tool would facilitate the repoinformation.
-The availability of a central reposito where SMEs can populate online tercounterparties can have access to the expected benefits.
-The question download of data from this source.
-SMEs: Transform the VSME in an orting as well as the comparability of cry (inspired by the existing platforms) implates and banks and other the data is essential, in order to realise maires would be replaced by the N/A Standard Setters: Most suggest The availability of online tools and reliable databases is critical.
+Topic Preparers Users Other EFRAG Secretariat Orientation Conclusion ТОРІС FIELD TEST online tool would facilitate the repo information.
+The availability of a central reposito where SMEs can populate online te he data is essential, in order to realise nnaires would be replaced by the N/A Standard Setters: Most suggest The availability of online tools and reliable databases is critical.
 EFRAG plans to actively engage with an entire ecosystem of tools and initiatives to bring SME tools created sometimes by international NGO and institutions through national partner organizations to the SME of each EU country.
 ACT 1 Implement VSME as an online active tool PUBLIC CONSULTATION online tool which could ease the reporting of the standard. a central European software interface into which the reporting companies can enter their data which then becomes accessible to BP counterparts.
 Banks: request to accompany VSME by pre-set questions, online calculation tools and add guidance.
 The CBA also indicates that access to business opportunities and lending through an online platform is a precondition for users and preparers to deploy the full benefits of VSME. transforming VSME in digital: i) Text VSME and ii) operational reporting tool with an online template.
 Relocate current guidance as hyperlinks, tutorials, free calculation online tools.
 EFRAG to create free online tools.
 One asks for a machine readable VSME report to "digitise" these reports.
 European Standardisation Organisations: Additionally, SME Helpdesks, reporting checklist and toolboxes are requested.
 All of these should be available in all national languages.
 In addition, a network of business associations representing SMEs to promote the VSME adoption should be set up to support the local businesses.
 More needs to be done to ensure that SMEs do not have to rely on external consultants which they may often not afford.
 EFRAG could make available the XBRL taxonomy for VSME to support the digital circulation of these data.
 EFRAG plans to engage with national initiatives and the EC to support the methodologic consistency of this exercise.
 ACT 2

-Topic Preparers Users Other EFRAG Secretariat Orientation Conclusion Materiality (par.
-FIELD TEST Materiality analysis identified as very difficult and costly (need for external consultants).
+Topic Preparers Topic Users Other EFRAG Secretariat Orientation Conclusion Double Materiality (par.
+42 to 57) Materiality analysis identified as very difficult and costly (need for external consultants).
 Proposals to simplify materiality: 1. a very basic step-by-step guidance for materiality analysis, with visuals and an online scroll-down menu.
-2. Pre-defined grid of sector material matters could help.
+2. Pre-defined grid of sector Double Iateriality (par.
 For users, the materiality analysis remains relevant and informative.
 The user group banks/investors have highlighted concerns associated with reliability of materiality analysis, as complex for SMEs.
-As such, they indicated preferring to replace the undertaking materiality analysis with a pre-defined list of sustainability matters by sector.
-N/A TBD 1) SRB/SR TEG to advise on the following alternatives: (1) Eliminate the requirement to disclose list of material matters (SM) and content on materiality.
+As such, they indicated preferring to replace the undertaking materiality analysis with a pre-defined list of sustainability N/A TBD 1) SRB/SR TEG to advise on the following alternatives: (1) Eliminate the requirement to disclose list of material matters (SM) and content on materiality.
 (2) As alternative (1) + Assumption is that VSME would be updated to include a requirement to disclose material SM, when TBD 1